 Conclusions on PeerBerry

 They offer a buyback guarantee policy for loans that are over 60 days late.
 This also includes the interest payments for that period, so you don’t lose any money.
-You can also sell your loans at any point back to PeerBerry, even if the borrower is not late with their payment.
-You will still get the accrued interest up to that point.
-This comes in handy when you want to free your money fast.

 It definitely needs a filter by loan originators in order to make the auto-invest actually usable.